jaspector

 Inspections are scheduled on business days only, with no weekend windows advertised. citeturn17view0

-Typical inspection sequence: Setback, footing, foundation, structural rough, plumbing/electrical/mechanical rough, and a final combined inspection prior to occupancy. citeturn17view0
+Typical sequence: Setback, footing, foundation, structural rough, plumbing/electrical/mechanical rough, and a final combined inspection prior to occupancy. citeturn17view0

-Do I need a building permit in St. Joseph, MO, MO?
+01 Do I need a building permit in St. Joseph, MO, MO?

 Separate building, mechanical, electrical, and plumbing permits are required for each project category listed on the city page. citeturn16view0

-How much does a building permit cost in St. Joseph, MO, MO?
+02 How much does a building permit cost in St. Joseph, MO, MO?

+Building permit fees in St. Joseph, MO, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is New commercial applications start at $70 for the first $500 valuation; residential building permits start at $40 for the first $500. citeturn19view0.
 Fees are calculated as: Valuation-based fees for commercial and residential work with valuation bands for each bracket, plus per-project percentages for mechanical/plumbing/electrical. citeturn19view0.
 Plan check fee: Commercial plan review is 15% of the permit fee, credited toward the total when the permit issues; plan changes cost $70, and scheduled express review costs $175. citeturn19view0.

-How do I apply for a building permit in St. Joseph, MO, MO?
+03 How do I apply for a building permit in St. Joseph, MO, MO?

-1. Download the permit packet that matches the project (building, mechanical, electrical, or plumbing) and collect the relevant checklists for residential or commercial submissions. citeturn16view0 2.
+To apply for a building permit in St. Joseph, MO, MO, follow these steps: 1.
+Download the permit packet that matches the project (building, mechanical, electrical, or plumbing) and collect the relevant checklists for residential or commercial submissions. citeturn16view0 2.
 Submit the packet with complete plans via mail, fax, or email to the Building Division, including required site, floodplain, or green operator materials for commercial work. citeturn16view0 3.
 Commercial plan sets are reviewed within 21 business days for the initial pass and 14 days for resubmissions, with applicants notified of QC results within three business days. citeturn16view0 4.
 After plan approval, schedule inspections (from setbacks to final) and secure the certificate of occupancy/completion when all inspections pass. citeturn17view0

-How long does it take to get a building permit in St. Joseph, MO, MO?
+04 How long does it take to get a building permit in St. Joseph, MO, MO?

-What work is exempt from building permits in St. Joseph, MO, MO?
+05 What work is exempt from building permits in St. Joseph, MO, MO?

-How do I schedule a building inspection in St. Joseph, MO, MO?
+06 How do I schedule a building inspection in St. Joseph, MO, MO?

-Inspections can be scheduled via: Request inspections at least 24 hours in advance by calling or emailing the permit clerks or the permit supervisor. citeturn17view0.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in St. Joseph, MO, MO via: Request inspections at least 24 hours in advance by calling or emailing the permit clerks or the permit supervisor. citeturn17view0.